rlivingsus/misc/standaloneBooks.md

 - Nesbit, E:
 - Ness, Patrick: Chaos Walking: trilogy
 - Netz, Reviel: The Archimedes Codex
-- Neuvel, Sylvain: The Test
+- Neuvel, Sylvain: The Test; TAKE THEM TO THE STARS: 1)A History of What Comes Next
 - Newitz, Annalee: The Future of Another Timeline
 - Newport, Cal: Deep Work
 - Newsham, Brad: Take Me with You